 For those who think that maybe Andrew and the others died so that one more person could come to know Christ – Please know that the only person that had to die so someone could be saved is Jesus Christ, who went like a lamb to the slaughter.
 He willingly gave His life so that we could know God and have relationship with Him.
 Because of Christ’s death, my son has eternal life in Heaven.

 For God to kill my son so that someone else could be saved, it would have been human sacrifice, child sacrifice — My child being sacrificed for someone else to gain salvation.

-God does not want child sacrifice!
+God does not want child sacrifice.
+Jeremiah tells us God never considered child sacrice.
 Here is a great article on the subject and here is a list of scriptures on the subject.
 God does not take one child so that another person can be saved, get their life in order, or gain freedom from addiction.

 God may bring good things out of ugly stuff, and He promises to do just that – His Word says that He works all things together for the good of those who love Him and are called according to His purposes.
 But I do not believe that God killed my son for the good of another person.
 (I don’t know why Andrew died, other than physics and that we live in a broken, fallen world.)
 I believe that every death goes through His hands, His filter.
 He will use things that happen in this broken, fallen world for our good and His glory.
 But He did not take Andrew so that someone else could be saved.

 Another time someone said, “God needed another angel in heaven.”

 Andrew was not an angel on earth, he did not become an angel when he went to heaven.
 He did not get wings.
 He is not an angel.

 Folks refer to the five killed in The Accident as the “Texas Angels”.
 I think this is sweet; they were all kind, talented young people.
 But it is not an accurate theological statement; they are not now angels.
 They are still humans, created in the image of God.